HistoryThis section has been translated automatically.

-- Transmission of viruses of the Puumala group: by voles (bank vole).
+Transmission of viruses of the Puumala group: by voles (red-backed vole).

-- Rodents excrete viruses in urine, faeces and saliva to the environment.
-Transmission is possible through direct contact (rare), oral ingestion and inhalation of infectious material, rarely through bite wounds or human-to-human transmission.
+Rodents secrete viruses in urine, faeces and saliva to the environment.
+Transmissions are possible by direct contact (rare), oral ingestion and inhalation of infectious material, rarely by bite wounds or human-to-human transmission.

-Endothelial cell damage by the virus as well as by immunological host reactions.
-Vascular dysfunction with intravascular coagulation and coagulation disorders leads to haemorrhages and organ failure.
+Endothelial cell damage by the virus as well as by host immunologic responses.
+Vascular dysfunction with intravascular coagulation and coagulation disorders leads to hemorrhages and organ failure.
 Nephropathy is caused by hemorrhagic interstitial nephritis involving glomeruli and tubules.

 ManifestationThis section has been translated automatically.